 THRIVE is a college-wide initiative designed to foster achievement, belonging, mentorship, and transition.
 Historically, many low-income and first-generation students as well as those traditionally underrepresented on college campuses have described their higher education experience as one of survival.
 This initiative transforms the college experience for these students from merely surviving to thriving.
 THRIVE comprises a range of undertakings, including academic enrichment, service and leadership development, peer mentoring, and financial support.
 It draws on best practices for inclusive excellence and fosters innovative curricular and pedagogical approaches to instruction.
-THRIVE is located in Banister Hall and serves as both a point and place of connection for previously existing academic support programs, including Bowdoin Advising Program in Support of Academic Excellence (BASE), Bowdoin Science Experience (BSE), Bowdoin Science Scholars, peer mentoring, and the Chamberlain Scholarship, as well as the College’s recently created Geoffrey Canada Scholars Program (GCS).
+THRIVE is located in Banister Hall and serves as both a point and place of connection for previously existing academic support programs, including Bowdoin Advising in Support of Excellence (BASE), Bowdoin Science Experience (BSE), Bowdoin Science Scholars, THRIVE Peer Mentoring, and the Chamberlain Scholarship, as well as the College’s Geoffrey Canada Scholars Program (GCS).

 The Bowdoin Pines